Babel, tower of: A tower mentioned in Genesis 11. The Bible describes

 Bishop: (From the Greek word episkopos: supervisor).
 In the

-early church, he was a chief priest at a church.
-Later, the role became
+very early Christian movement, he was the main leader at a church.
+Later, the bishop's role became

 that of a priest with administrative duties over a group of churches